gritzko/ron/README.md

     * a name, either global or scoped to a replica, e.g. `foo`, `lww`, `bar` (global), `MyVariable$gritzko` (scoped),
     * a hash (e.g. `4Js8lam4LB%kj529sMEsl`, both parts are hash sum bits).
 2. An op is an immutable atomic unit of data change.
-An op is a tuple of four "key" [UUIDs](uuid.md) and zero or more "value" *atoms*.
-An op goes under one of four *terms*.
+An op is a tuple of four or more *atoms*.
+First four atoms of an op are UUIDs forming the op's key.
-    * Key UUIDs:
+These UUIDs are:
     1. data type UUID, e.g. `lww` a last-write-wins object,
     2. object UUID `1TUAQ+gritzko`,
     3. event UUID `1TUAQ+gritzko` and
     4. location/reference UUID, e.g. `bar`.
-    * Atom types:
+Other atoms (any number, any type) form the op's value.
+Op atoms types are:
-        1. strings,
+    1. UUID,
-        2. integers,
+    2. integer,
-        3. floats or
+    3. string, or
-        4. references (UUIDs).
+    4. float.
-    * Op terms:
+Importantly, an op goes under one of four *terms*:
     1. raw ops (a single op, before being processed by a reducer),
     2. reduced ops (an op in a frame, processed by a reducer),
-        3. frame headers (planted by a reducer),
+    3. frame headers (first op of a frame, planted by a reducer),
     4. queries (part of connection/subscription state machines).
 3. A frame is an ordered collection of ops, a transactional unit of data
     * an object's state is a frame
     * a "patch" (aka "delta", "diff") is also a frame